|

 - system/core/generate_wrappers.py: creates executable

-.muwrappers from the Markdown content files during deployment
+.muwrappers from the Markdown content files during deployment - system/apps/: dynamic app logic such as chat

 Markdown is the default authoring format.
 Micron is mainly used as the rendered output format and for shared layout templates.